Redbird54/Reflection_Surfaces/README.md

 Rotation of parabola, ellipse, and hyperbola completed.
 Are they rotating the "correct" direction?
 See ellipse for example

 Week 9: Goals: Confirm different parabola forms are same, implement paper, continue to check physics of lens.
+Added a flag in Refractions for when surface is part of lens or not to make more readable.
+Different parabola forms are the same.
+In fact, the current form is *more* useful for rotation (for ellipse we change to form Ax^x + BXY + Cy^2 + Dx + Ey + F=0).
+Added in Sneha's 3D models.
 -->